MarioMingarro/ClimaRep/README.md

 > Mingarro & Lobo (2018) Environmental representativeness and the role of emitter and recipient areas in the future trajectory of a protected area under climate change. *Animal Biodiversity and Conservation*, 41(2): 333–344. doi.org/10.32800/abc.2018.41.0333

-> Farber & Kadmon (2003) Assessment of alternative approaches for bioclimatic modeling with special emphasis on the Mahalanobis distance. *Ecological Modelling*, 160: 115–130. doi:10.1016/S0304-3800(02)00327-7
+> Farber & Kadmon (2003) Assessment of alternative approaches for bioclimatic modeling with special emphasis on the Mahalanobis Distance. *Ecological Modelling*, 160: 115–130. doi:10.1016/S0304-3800(02)00327-7

 ## Getting help